Question: "Will the sun really be turned to darkness and the moon to blood (Joel 2:31)?"

 Not necessarily.
 As with many descriptive passages in prophecy, this prediction is stated in the language of appearance and should not be taken as a technical statement.
 The idea is that the sunís light will be blocked and the moon will have a reddish appearance, like blood.

 The sun turning to darkness takes place on occasion during a solar eclipse.
-It is likely that this natural phenomenon will be a sign of the Lordís soon coming during the end times.
-This would be similar to some of the events that took place during Jesusí crucifixion.
-There was a total eclipse on that afternoon, making the area dark during the middle of the day (Matthew 27:45).
-While the eclipse itself was not necessarily supernatural, God providentially arranged the timing of the eclipse.
+It is possible that this natural phenomenon will be a sign of the Lordís soon coming during the end times.
+Or it could be a supernatural darkness, similar to the darkness that took place during Jesusí crucifixion (Matthew 27:45).

 For a solar eclipse to take place at a particular time may not seem to be a big deal.
 There is a total solar eclipse visible somewhere around the globe about every 18 months.
 However, from any one location on Earth, total eclipses take place on average only once in several hundred years.